 A Knossos audio guide is inexpensive, far cheaper than a live guided tour, whether as a small fee for a smartphone app or a modest charge to hire a device.

-This low price is a big part of the audio guide’s appeal: for the cost of a coffee or two, you transform a confusing walk among ruins into an informed, self-paced tour of the palace.
+This low price is a big part of the audio guide’s appeal.
+For the cost of a coffee or two, you transform a confusing walk among ruins into an informed, self-paced tour of the palace.
 Combined with your entry ticket, it gives an affordable, complete experience.
-For travellers watching their budget but still wanting to understand what they are seeing, the audio guide offers outstanding value.
-Our Knossos tickets guide covers admission, and the next section covers how to use one.
+One purchase often covers a whole travelling party on a single phone, which lowers the cost per person further.
+For travellers watching their budget but still wanting to understand what they are seeing, the audio guide offers strong value.

 How do you use a Knossos audio guide?